justinduckett/portfolio/alcohol-map.md

 </script>
 ```

-After the code snippets are added to the page, I set up custom event tags in Tag Manager and configured new event parameters in Google Analytics 4.
-I also built a dashboard visualizing key data in Looker Studio.
-Screenshots of the dashboard can be viewed below.
+**3. Interactive Dashboards and Reporting**

+Using Looker Studio, I designed dashboards that visualized engagement metrics and user behavior patterns.
+These dashboards allowed the product team to monitor performance in real time and refine the map experience based on usage trends.

+Screenshots of the dashboard can be viewed below:

 ![Dashboard page 1](assets/dashboard screenshot 1.PNG)

 ![Dashboard page 2](assets/dashboard screenshot 2.PNG)

 ![Dashboard page 3](assets/dashboard screenshot 3.PNG)

-### Results:
+### Results and impact:

-- I successfully integrated the Google Maps Geocoding API to accurately add latitude and longitude coordinates for over 6000 addresses, ensuring precise location data for improved user experience.
-- Web analytics data provided insights on product features, including how users were filtering for location results most often.
-This allowed the product team to make iterative improvements to the map.
+The Alcohol Retailer Map became a high-traffic, high-engagement product during a critical period for the province.

+Key outcomes include:

+- **Automated geocoding of 6,000+ retailer locations**, ensuring accuracy and speed in launching the public-facing map
+- **200+ hours of manual data work eliminated** through Python automation (based on 2 minutes per location manually looked up)
-- Over 450,000 users visited the map and 3 million location pins were clicked in 2024.
-The map had a very high engagement rate over 65%.
+- **Over 450,000 users visited the map in 2024**, generating 3 million location pin interactions and an engagement rate above 65 percent
+- Analytics insights revealed how users filtered and searched for locations most effectively, informing design updates and improving usability
+- The project demonstrated how combining **data engineering, analytics, and storytelling** can quickly support high-profile digital government initiatives

 ### Project resources: